Script for Adobe InDesign

 The interface is divided into three sections: Search, Options, and Settings.
 Enable desired options and click the OK button to begin.
 Each task (option selected) is performed in the order listed on screen.

-The Scripts palette is closed to give a clear view of the layout, and the display is magnified to better show the changes to confirm.
+The Scripts panel is closed to give a clear view of the layout, and the display is magnified to better show the changes to confirm.
 Also, Show Hidden Characters is enabled and the display mode is changed to Normal.
-After processing is complete, all prior view settings are restored.

 The first match discovered is selected in the layout and a confirmation dialog appears on screen.
 A description of the proposed change is displayed above a series of buttons:

 Zoom: - / + — click minus to decrease zoom and show more of the page.
 Click plus to increase zoom for closer inspection of the change to confirm.
 After the change is confirmed or skipped, zoom returns to value set in the interface.

 Confirm — the selected text is changed and displayed.
 The button Confirm becomes OK and the former button OK becomes Undo.
 The remaining buttons other than Cancel are disabled.
 Click OK to continue as described below.
 Undo reverts the change and restores the prior confirmation dialog, where Skip may be chosen instead, if desired.

 OK — (for either confirmation dialog) the selected text is changed as indicated, and the next proposed change is selected.

 OK all — the selected text and all remaining matching instances are changed without further user intervention.
 This applies only to the current task (tasks defined as options selected).
 When processing of the next task begins, the confirmation dialog is again displayed.
 This repeats until all selected tasks are completed.